 Transparency and sustainability in our supply chain

+For Italpreziosi, responsible sourcing means guaranteeing traceability and transparency, fundamental elements for our business.
+Strict internal due diligence procedures ensure continuous control of the precious metals supply chain.
 In addition to following the main international and national regulations, Italpreziosi adheres to voluntary standards, demonstrated through its own certifications.
-These certifications are issued by associations that represent an important discussion table to address the crucial issues that affect the entire supply chain of precious metals, from their extraction to their use in finished products.
+These certifications are issued by associations that represent an important discussion table to address the crucial issues that affect the entire precious metal supply chain, from their extraction to their use in finished products.

 Responsible jewellery council

 The association brings together more than 1400 companies from worldwide representing the entire gold supply chain, from mines to large jewelry producers such as Cartier, Bulgari, Tiffany etc., of which Ivana Ciabatti was also a member of the Board of Directors.
 In 2013 Italpreziosi received the Code of Practices (CoP) certification and the “Provenance Claim” certification and the Chain of Custody (CoC) certification in 2017.

 Responsible mineral initiative

 The solid managerial structure was designed to be able to meet the highest compliance standards for national and international regulations, as well as the standards that we voluntarily follow.

 The goal is to work proactively for the creation of a more sustainable, responsible and fair supply chain towards every single actor who is part of it.
 The internal management system comprises Senior Management, the Compliance Officer and the Compliance Analyst, as follows: